DevExpress/devextreme-documentation/api-reference/10 UI Components/dxChart/1 Configuration/argumentAxis/constantLines/value.md

 ---
 ---
 ##### shortDescription
 Specifies the value indicated by a constant line.
-Setting this option is necessary.
+Setting this property is necessary.

 ---